Contact-Anchored Proprioceptive Odometry for Legged and Wheel-Legged Robots: Inverse-Kinematics Cubature Kalman Filtering for Foot-End Velocity

 After enabling IKVel-CKF, the estimated body velocity becomes substantially more stable.
 As shown in Fig.~\ref{fig:vel_body} (right), the horizontal velocity spikes are reduced to within roughly $25\%$ of the nominal magnitude.
 At the leg level (Fig.~\ref{fig:legvel}), IKVel-CKF (red) effectively suppresses impulsive excursions compared with the raw signal (blue).
 A zoomed view (Fig.~\ref{fig:legvel}, right) indicates a modest smoothing-induced lag, but the reduction of high-frequency noise and spike removal yields a more reliable velocity feedback for contact-anchored fusion.

-In our fusion pipeline, the IKVel-CKF output replaces the raw encoder-derived hip--foot velocity in the stance-phase velocity constraint of Section~\ref{sec:contact_anchored}, so that the contact-anchored update uses a denoised end-effector velocity observation.
+In the CAPO-CKE variant, the IKVel-CKF output replaces the raw encoder-derived hip--foot velocity in the stance-phase velocity constraint of Section~\ref{sec:contact_anchored}, so that the contact-anchored update uses a denoised end-effector velocity observation.
+The default released estimator, by contrast, uses the transform-chain Jacobian velocity directly for lightweight real-time operation.

 \paragraph{Computation--accuracy trade-off.} In our MATLAB/MEX deployment, enabling IKVel-CKF increases the per-cycle computation time by more than a factor of two due to the nonlinear cubature updates.
 Accordingly, IKVel-CKF is best treated as an optional module: when reliable outer-loop contact-anchored position feedback is available from footfall constraints, the impact of IKVel-CKF on overall position accuracy is limited, while its primary benefit remains improved velocity smoothness and robustness; thus it should be enabled only when required by the downstream control or estimation objectives.